lrodero/cats-effect-tutorial/tutorial.md

 ```

 Before calling to `transfer` we acquire the semaphore, which is not released
 until `transfer` is done.
-The `guarantee` call ensures that the semaphore will be
+The `guarantee` call ensures that the semaphore will
-released under any circumstance, whatever the result of `transfer` (successful,
+be released under any circumstance, whatever the result of `transfer` (success,
-error, or cancelled).
+error, or cancellation).
 As the 'release' parts in the `Resource` instances are
-blocked on the same semaphore, we can be sure that streams are closed only after
+now blocked on the same semaphore, we can be sure that streams are closed only
-`transfer` is over, _i.e._ we have implemented mutual exclusion of those
+after `transfer` is over, _i.e._ we have implemented mutual exclusion of those
 functionalities.

 And that is it!
-We are done, now we can create a program that tests this
+We are done, now we can create a program that uses this
 function.

 ### `IOApp` for our final program